Discover the best Netflix movies based on books, as well as a few shows, to watch while you’re home.

 As readers, we approach book adaptations with a healthy dose of caution.
 Surely a two hour movie or even a TV series won’t capture the same emotion and detail encompassed within a book!?

 While there surely are some duds out there, thankfully many adaptations do an admirable job.
-My list of the book adaptions on Netflix will help you weed through the sheer volume of choices and find one perfect for you!
+My list of the Netflix movies based on books will help you weed through the sheer volume of choices and find one perfect for you!

 I started off with the general fiction adaptations and then you’ll find more specific categories of classics and young adult novels!